gabnash05/evacuation-facility-administration-system/CONTRIBUTING.md

 git push origin feature/EFAS-100
 ```

-2. Resolve any conflicts and rerun tests before updating the Jira issue to **"Ready for Integration."**
+2. Resolve any conflicts and rerun tests before merging to dev branch

 ### If there is no Parent Issue:

-* Merge your branch through the standard PR process (e.g., merge to `develop` or `release` branch).
+* Merge your branch through the standard PR process (e.g., merge to **dev** branch).
-* Ensure a different developer reviews and merges the PR.
+* Ensure a different developer reviews, approves, and merges the PR.

 ---